SentryShot/sentryshot/addons/doods2/README.md

 #### Mask

 Mask off areas you want the detector to ignore.
+The dark marked area will be ignored.

 #### Detector